 To reduce our impact on the environment and not create unnecessary garbage, our use of packaged food is kept to a minimum so for example we will not serve carbonated drinks or packaged fruit juices or fast food.

-While we would love to share our dream home with everyone, given our remote, off road location next to forests, and our eco-friendly focus, we are selective about who we host to ensure that we can offer the most memorable experience to like minded guests.
+While we would love to share our dream home with everyone, given our remote, off road location next to forests, and our eco-friendly focus, we are cautious about who we host to ensure that we can offer the most memorable experience to like minded guests.

 If you love being close to nature, want to travel responsibly, live sustainably and don’t mind doing without certain urban luxuries like TV, toilet paper, 24/7 running hot water, and uninterrupted power and WiFi, then our place will be perfect for you.
 Here are some simple house rules and guidelines that you will need to agree and adhere to when staying with us.

 Isn’t it better to listen to the natural music of the forests, animals and birds instead of some loud song?
 So please don’t play loud music at our place.
 And strictly no music after 10 pm please in our outdoor areas.